Trigonometric Identities

 FAQs on Trigonometric Identities

 Trigonometric identities are the equalities involving trigonometric functions and hold true for every value of the variables involved, in a manner that both sides of the equality are defined.
-Some important trigonometric identities are given as,
+Some important identities in trigonometry are given as,

 - sin θ = 1/cosec θ